Mikaela/mikaela.github.io/pages/subdomains.markdown

 * [zero](https://zero.mikaela.info) **DOWN**
     * pastebin (ZeroBin)

-# Pi down for reinstall, some subdomains are down
+# Pi down for reinstall for undefined time, some subdomains are down